 Plastics gained popularity because of their flexibility and how convenient they are to use.
 Plastics were thought to solve the waste problem because they are recyclable and reusable.

-However, while plastics are recyclable, only about 9% of plastic waste is properly recycled.
-The rest of the unrecycled plastic finds its way to landfills, oceans, rivers, or other places on earth.
+However, while plastics are recyclable, only about 9% of plastic waste is recycled correctly.
+The rest of the unrecycled plastic finds its way to landfills, oceans, rivers, or other places.

 The following will highlight and tell you everything you need to know about plastic pollution in the ocean.

 What is Plastic Pollution?

 Plastic pollution is the accumulation of synthetic plastic products in the natural environment (e.g., ocean, land, or other waterways).

 Plastic pollution can create problems for wildlife, plants, humans, and the environment.
 For example, it often kills plant life, poses dangers to nature, and impacts habitats and ecosystems.

 Scientists first identified plastic pollution in the ocean in the late 1960s and early 1970s.
 Since then, plastic pollution in the sea has grown in scale and become one of the most pressing environmental issues.

 15 Facts You Need to Know About Plastic Pollution

 - 80% of plastic in the ocean is estimated to come from land-based sources, while the remaining 20% comes from boats and other marine sources.